 All-inclusive packages are tailored just for you so that all your worries can be put at ease.
 Let the Designed Dream wedding planning company help you find the dress of your dreams with their wide variety of designer boutiques in Toronto or simply let them handle everything while showing up ready on your day of celebration!

 I confess that I have no pictures of the actual ceremony.
 But if you’d like to take a peek at some professional pics, you can find them here.
 I have to say that the last pic, the one of father and daughter, is quite priceless.
 Gordon is Doug’s youngest brother, and I see volumes in that look.
 I hope you will admire the bride and groom in all their splendor!

 We had the pleasure of hosting the rehearsal dinner in our yard, and if you look closely, you’ll see the Daniel & Brooke banner that Bekah made for the festivity.
 Rachel took care of the flowers, so if you check the link above, you’ll see the beautiful bouquet that Brooke carried.
-Many of the flowers came from our favorite local flower spot, the cutting garden, site of that adorable video for Amoretti.
-Not only did Rachel and her husband Luke cook all the food for the rehearsal dinner, Rachel did all the flowers for the bouquets as well.
+Many of the flowers came from our favorite local flower spot that also has the best flower delivery in Mississauga, the cutting garden, site of that adorable video for Amoretti( you can also check out the best Wedding Video packages for your wedding) Not only did Rachel and her husband Luke cook all the food for the rehearsal dinner, Rachel did all the flowers for the bouquets as well.
 She had her staff of professionals on hand, friends and (mostly) former boarders, Casey, Gentry, Bonnie, and Bethany.
 They helped serve the food and make the corsages!
 So all in all, it was a family and friendly event, start to finish!